HeisenbugLtd/spat/README.md

   SPARKNaCl.Utils.Pack_25519.Subtract_P                     => 150.0 ms/180.0 ms/1.8 s
   SPARKNaCl.ASR_4                                           => --/1.2 s/1.4 s
   ```

 * By successful proof:

-  `run_spat -cs -rf -p 1 -P sparknacl.gpr`
+  `run_spat -cs -rf -P sparknacl.gpr`

   ```
+  SPARKNaCl.Omultiply                                       => 700.0 ms/19.1 s/28.6 s
+  SPARKNaCl.Utils.Pack_25519.Subtract_P                     => 150.0 ms/180.0 ms/1.8 s
   SPARKNaCl.Sign.Sign                                       => --/57.6 s/489.2 s
   SPARKNaCl.Car.Nearlynormal_To_Normal                      => --/1.4 s/17.5 s
-  SPARKNaCl.Omultiply                                       => 700.0 ms/19.1 s/28.6 s
-  SPARKNaCl.Utils.Pack_25519.Subtract_P                     => 150.0 ms/180.0 ms/1.8 s
   SPARKNaCl.ASR_16                                          => --/5.7 s/5.9 s
   SPARKNaCl.ASR_8                                           => --/3.3 s/3.5 s
   SPARKNaCl.ASR_4                                           => --/1.2 s/1.4 s
   ```

-Notice, how the entry for `SPARKNaCl.Utils.Pack_25519.Subtract_P` moved up?
+Notice, how the entries for `SPARKNaCl.Omultiply` and
+`SPARKNaCl.Utils.Pack_25519.Subtract_P` moved up?

-For now, you should ignore all unproved items, they are still shown, but due to
+Please note that unproved items are still shown, but due to the fact that they
-the fact that they are unproved, there is no successful proof time (although
+are unproved, they have no successful proof time (although there may be partial
-there may be partial successes for the involved VCs).
+successes for the involved VCs), so with this sorting option they will always

-Developer's note: *This is something I am still planning to fix.*
+appear at the end.

 Looking at `Omultiply` in detail: